daniel-codes/airbnb-austin-tx/README.md

 # airbnb-austin-tx

-Exploratory data analysis and price prediction of Austin, TX Airbnb rentals.
+This project explores Airbnb data for Austin, Texas following the CRISP-DM methodology.
 The areas of particular focus are how property size, location, and reviews correlate to vacation rental prices.

 Medium Story: https://medium.com/@daniel.j.cummings/exploring-and-predicting-airbnb-rental-prices-in-austin-texas-88cfa10258fd